 - four modules would provide 120 credit points and lead to a Postgraduate Diploma

 - six modules would provide 180 credit points and would lead to a Masters in Advanced Social Work Practice.

 The title of the awards will depend upon the PCF level of the modules completed (i.e. Social Worker level, Experienced Social Worker level or Advanced Social Worker level).

 Each module will encourage you to explore specific themes, based upon experiences in practice.
 In this way you will be able to integrate learning across the theory and practice divide.
 The modules you complete will depend on the current stage of your social work career.

-If, for example, you are newly qualified, you would usually undertake the Consolidating the Assessed and Supported Year in Employment module, and / or the Consolidating Social Work Practice module.
+If, for example, you are newly qualified, you would usually undertake the Consolidating the Assessed and Supported Year in Employment module.